Northwest Medical Center Oro Valley

 The design team’s challenge for this new hospital was to create a facility that would be adaptable and flexible, one that could grow with the community and one that promoted wellness and healing.
 The hospital was the first major structure in a planned community development.
 Gould Turner Group participated in public meetings that were conducted to share information and gain community support.

 Improving operational and staff productivity was a focal point for the project team.
 Discussions with the nursing staff led to a redesigned nursing unit with resource substations included on every floor.
-A wireless communications system was installed throughout the facility giving staff the ability to contact any other staff member directly and avoid noisy overhead paging that increases patient anxiety.
+A wireless communications system was installed throughout the facility giving staff members the ability to contact each other directly and avoid noisy overhead paging that increases patient anxiety.

 The design considered future expansion in both vertical and horizontal directions.
-The fourth floor of the facility was shelled for future beds.
-This floor has since been built out as a nursing unit.
-Ancillary wings were designed so that expansion could happen “organically” through the extension of hallways where possible.
+The fourth floor of the facility was initially left as shell space but has since been built out as a nursing unit.
+Ancillary wings were designed so expansion could happen “organically” through the extension of hallways where possible.
 All major ancillary departments, such as surgery, emergency, imaging, etc. are located on exterior walls for ease of future expansion.

 Community members expressed a need for the convenience of a nearby hospital but wanted assurance the building would blend with its surroundings and not obstruct their views of the beautiful Catalina Mountains.
 The exterior is an example of community-influenced architecture, featuring a color palette based on three tones of a single color derived from natural colors of the site.